fenago/machine-learning-essentials-module1/lab_guides/lab_7.md

 =========

-Using the `data/parsed.csv` file and the material from this chapter, complete the following exercises to practice your `pandas` skills:
+Using the `data/parsed.csv` file and the material from this lab, complete the following exercises to practice your `pandas` skills:

 1. Find the 95[th]{.superscript} percentile of earthquake magnitude in